kevinlam11/CandleShopJava/README.md

 - `address` (String): Address of the customer.
 - `phone` (String): Phone number of the customer.

-## User Interface

-Implement a console-based user interface to interact with the program.
-Options could include:

-1. Add new candle to inventory.
-2. Update candle information.
-3. View inventory.
-4. Record a sale.
-5. Manage customers.
-6. Generate reports.
-7. Exit.

-## File Handling

-Use file handling to persist data between program sessions.
-Implement methods to read and write data to/from files for inventory, sales, and customer information.

 ## Running the Program

 1. Compile the Java files: `javac CandleShopApp.java`